AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-github-client.md

 !!! note
     This option is best for contributors who are new to Git.
+    The OpenScPCA documentation will primarily present how to use Git via GitKraken.

 GitKraken is a GUI (graphical-user interface) which lets you "point-and-click" to run all Git commands.
 GitKraken is a more user-friendly option which does not require you to use the command line (aka, terminal) or memorize Git commands.